-The U.S. Post Office’s campaign of “Celebrating a simpler way to ship” helps promote their online services and overcome the objection of “Will I have to stand in line for hours at the Post Office?”
+The U.S. Post Office’s campaign of “Celebrating a simpler way to ship” accomplishes a couple goals.
+It helps promote their online services, plus, overcomes the objection of “Will I have to stand in line for hours at the Post Office?”

 Or FedEx’s, “When it absolutely, positively has to be there overnight…guaranteed” – which is important for businesses who need on-time, trackable shipping.

 How do you “figure out the known issues” if you can’t crawl inside your prospect’s brain and determine what she’s thinking?
 Simple.
 Do your homework.

 Talk to the sales team

 Your sales team are the folks “in the trenches” who hear what’s going on – and who overcome objections every time they talk to a new prospect.
 Ask them what their clients are worried about and any common questions they hear.